KIT-CMS/CROWN/docs/sphinx_source/cpp_addons.rst

 C++ Addons
 ==========

-In some cases, the core codebase of CROWN may not include all the features required for an analysis.
-To address this, users can add custom C++ code in their analysis configurations.
-These addons are automatically included in the generated C++ code during the code generation process.
+In some cases, the core codebase of CROWN (CROWNLIB) may not include all the features required for an analysis.
+To address this, users can add custom C++ code within their analysis configurations.
+These addons are automatically integrated to the C++ code during the code generation process.

 Location and directory structure
 --------------------------------

-The expected structure within the analysis configuration:
+The expected structure within the analysis configuration is as follows:

 .. code-block:: console